Quickback Docs

 Best for learning by reading.
 Full multi-tenant security pillars, two actions, a named view (/api/v1/todos/views/dashboard), and field masking on the description column — all in a single ~80-line file you can copy-edit into your own table.

-Blog (single-tenant CMS)
+Blog (pinned-organization CMS)

 • Public JSON API for content